Crate fjall

 UserKey

-User defined key
+User defined key (byte array)

 UserValue

-User defined data (blob of bytes)
+User defined data (byte array)